yellabelly/axway-open-docs/content/en/docs/apim_yamles/yamles_edit.md

 ![new container entity](/Images/apim_yamles/yamles_new_container_entity.png)

+### Create a non-container entity

-If the entity instance you have created is not a container entity, create a YAML file named like the field *name*, and add it to the correct directory:
+If the entity instance you have created is not a container entity:

+1. Create a YAML file named like the **name** field.
+2. Add the YAM file to the correct directory.

+Example:

 ```yaml
 ---